 Just a s many other big cities, for instance Bangkok, many things happen around the Backpacker street.

-In Ho Chi Minh City, the backpacker street is Bui Vien Street, it is very central.
+In Saigon, the backpacker street is Bui Vien Street, it is very central.

 If you are curious, go and see.
 Personally, we found it totally overrated and busy, very busy.